 - If you plan to use 'Get Latest from TFS' on scheduled test runs, make sure the Test Studio Execution Server is running under an account with access to log on to the TFS repository.

-4. Type the address for the Scheduling Service under Scheduling Service URI and click on Change to connect to the Scheduling Server
+Type the address for the machine which hosts the Scheduling Service under Scheduling Service URI with the correct port it is configured on and click on 'Change' to connect to that Scheduling Server.

 Test Studio allows you to apply different configurations for the user session on the execution machines.
 That way you can make sure the machine is available and ready to execute UI tests.